giacomo270197/giacomo270197.github.io/assets/posts/DLLInjection.md

 ```

 I created a DLL reverse shell with Metasploit for testing, and lo and behold, it works!
 As you can see in the picture, I injected a SYSTEM process (svchost.exe) to launch a reverse shell to an Ubutnu box, where I catch it and get, indeed, a SYSTEM shell.
-Also, in Process Explorer, you can verify that the process does not show anywhere.
+Also, in Process Explorer, you can verify that the process does not show.

 <img src="/assets/images/dllinject.png" alt="DLL injection succeeds" width="1400"/>